snhumphr/Wizard-Duels/README.md

 -Raise dead is removed\
 -Confusion is replaced with Maladroit, which forces both hands to make the same gesture\
 -Anti-spell is now S-P-F-P rather then S-P-F\
--Paralysis is now cast either by F-D-F or D-F-D instead of by pure F-F-F\
+-Paralysis is now cast either by F-D-F or F-D-F-D instead of by pure F-F-F\
--Similarly, Disease now requires D-S-F-D-F-C instead of D-S-F-F-F-C
+-Similarly, Disease now requires D-S-F-D-F-C instead of D-S-F-F-F-C\
+-Summon Elemental now requires different gestures for fire and ice elementals.
+As per Fire Storm/Ice Storm, this is done by reversing the S and W of the spells

 # Personal changes: